Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Yes."

-"Then...why ask us, My Father?
+"Then... why ask us, My Father?
 As you said, none of us can command you to do anything."

 "No, but I also swore an oath before the Unseen to respect ‘yer advice.
 I take that oath seriously."